bhassan6621/qcfirst/README.md

 * We have created style.css where the css styling for all the pages are included.
 The id's and classes are unique and distinguished from each other so the styling can be easier to implemented and don't clash with each other.
 * After implementing the html nd css documents, we see that the website and the visual of the website are quite similar, we tried to implement all the features and content to the website that we put on the visuals.
 The only difference we see on our homepage, we wanted to provide more information however during implementation it looked so clustered and we had to remove few things in order to highlight the features.

+## Backend

+* We have worked on the user management functionalities.
+* We created the database that has users, and sessions models.
+* The users models has all the information that the user put in the sign up form to register for the account, both instructor and student sign up information is in the same model.
+Then, the log in form match the provided email and password with the stored information and let the user log in or alert them if it fails.
+* The sessions model contains the cookies, session id, and expired date and time information.
+This model is populated when the user logs in the account.
+* This is the live link to our replit: https://qcfirst-1.navsangeet.repl.co
+* This is the join link for our replit: https://replit.com/join/ymgjogqb-navsangeet
+* The link to our package.json: https://github.com/bhassan6621/qcfirst/blob/main/package.json
+* The link to our main server.js: https://github.com/bhassan6621/qcfirst/blob/main/src/server.js

 ## Visuals of the QCFirst Website